-HSAG had no concerns with how Detroit Wayne received and processed eligibility and enrollment data.
+HSAG had no concerns with Detroit Wayne's receipt and processing of eligibility data.

 The PIHP continued to contract with PCE to obtain and process eligibility information directly into Detroit Wayne's Mental Health Wellness Information Network (MH-WIN) electronic medical record (EMR).
 Full Medicaid Electronic Data Interchange (EDI) 834 reconciliation files were processed monthly while daily EDI 834 change files were obtained from the State's secure file transfer protocol (FTP) site and processed nightly into MH-WIN's insurance tables.
 Each processed file was subject to pre- and post-validation processes to ensure the accuracy of data in the MH-WIN system.